Unarmed Security Guard Services

 The first shift includes an on-site briefing between the assigned officer, a field supervisor, and your property contact.
 The supervisor walks the post with the guard, reviews every section of the post orders, and confirms protocols.
 In the beginning, our supervisors check in more regularly to make sure everything goes smoothly, but as the guards learn site orders and get familiar, we start implementing randomized check-ins instead.
 Silvertrac reports start on day one as well with patrol logs, timestamped reports, and checkpoint confirmation.

-The right first step is a site walk and a direct conversation about what you actually need.
-We’ll schedule that walk within the week — no commitment, just a professional evaluation and an honest recommendation.
+If you’re looking for unarmed security guard services for your property, the right first step is a site walk and a direct conversation about what you actually need.
+Request a site assessment, and we’ll schedule that walk within the week, no commitment, just a professional evaluation and an honest recommendation.